V-Cent/TTE/docs/tech/todps2.md

 **Auto-guard**: The character/enemy will automatically enter guard animation when hit by an attack.
 This decreases damage more than a solid stance.

 The difference between these two categories is that the main stats will increase as the character Levels up while the Sub Stats does not.
 The Sub Stats values are determined by the Main Stats itself.
+They take 1/6 of the highest value stat and then add to 1/3 of the lowest value stat.

 Strength - Phy.Attack and Phy.Defense